 Many wide angle lenses also give you the option of using a normal focal length.Normal focal lengths are considered as those being within the range of 28mm to 50mm.
 This focal length is good for times when you want the main emphasis to be on an object in the background, giving the photo a more natural look and feel.

 Botanical Gardens Mackay photographed with a Canon wide angle lens

 Digital SLR Camera: Canon EOS 400D/Rebel XTi set on shutter priority

 DSLR Wide Angle Lens: Canon EF-S 17-85mm f/4-5.6 IS USM

 Focal Length: 41 mm

 Why this image works

-The normal focal length (41mm) of the lens, emphasised the background elements more so than the lilly pads in the foreground.
+The normal focal length (41mm) of the lens, emphasized the background elements more so than the lily pads in the foreground.
 This helped to create a more natural look and feel.
-However, when compared to the photograph of the Goose Ponds, this image didn't horizontally get in as much of the landscape.
+However, when compared to the photograph of the Goose Ponds, this image didn’t horizontally get in as much of the landscape.